stein463/AppliedDataScienceCapstoneIBM/README.md

 # Problem Introduction
 Imagine the year is 2020 and you are living in the densely populated city of Columbus, Ohio in the midst of the COVID-19 pandemic, and you are starting to feel intense sickening pain.
 This alarms you, you want to find a place to get tested for a virus.
 However, testing may be in short supply and you are not sure where to go.
 The problem I am trying to solve is where testing locations should be set up in order to best test people from the COVID-19 pandemic.

-3 sets of data are:
+3 sets of data are and (what they are backed up as are):
-- four-square api data
+- four-square api data (HospitalAndPharmacy.csv)
-- zip code and demographic data
+- zip code and demographic data (ZipInformation.csv)
-- Covid-19 Cases by ZIP for Ohio
+- Covid-19 Cases by ZIP for Ohio (ZipCases.csv)

 As well as current testing locations.